oneronaut/brsHamcrest/README.md

 ```

 Feel free to create your own Matchers, just extend from `BaseMatcher` and ensure that the `doMatch()` function returns a `Boolean`.

+For more information, see the [Matcher pages available on the wiki](https://github.com/imbenjamin/brsHamcrest/wiki).

 ## Unit Tests
 brsHamcrest is fully unit tested. the `tests` directory contains the unit test source files and testrunner utility (using [brstestrunner](https://github.com/sky-uk/roku-brstestrunner)).
 To run the unit tests, execute `make test` from the project directory (where `Makefile` is located).